-And once they did that, Bernie supporters watched the money we’d sent to his campaign get pocketed by someone who said the race was fair but had her fingers crossed the whole time.
+And once they did that, Bernie supporters watched the money we’d sent to his campaign get pocketed by someone who said the race was fair but had her fingers crossed behind her back the whole time.

 We Democrats had been so smug and satisfied that our party was the superior one.
 The smart one.